CONSUMER ENVIRONMENTAL HEALTH SUPERVISOR

 - Knowledge of the scientific method and the ability to interpret data.

-- Knowledge of environmental technical standards, guidelines, policies, formal regulations, laws, statutes and ordinances related to establishment violations and safe food practices.
+- Knowledge of environmental technical standards, guidelines, policies, formal regulations and laws related to establishment violations and safe food practices.

 - Ability to build an effective team.